Zachary Koehn Given Life In Prison For Leaving Baby In Maggot-Infested Diaper For Two Weeks To Die

 “He was aware of what was going on and he chose to do nothing,” Assistant Iowa Attorney General Denise Timmins is quoted as saying by the Des Moine Register.

-Sterling’s cause of death has been deemed a combination of malnutrition, dehydration and infection.
-The boy weighed just under 7 pounds at the time of his death, hardly more than his birth weight, according to the Des Moine Register.
+Sterling’s cause of death has been deemed a combination of malnutrition, dehydration, and infection.
+The boy weighed just under seven pounds at the time of his death, hardly more than his birth weight, according to the Des Moine Register.
 While Sterling was left to die in the bedroom, Koehn and the boy’s mother, Cheyanne Harris, continued to care for their 2-year-old daughter in the same apartment, the report continues.

 Koehn’s attorneys argued his actions did not amount to murder, adding that Koehn should receive a new trial.
 Judge Richard Stochl denied the motions before proceeding with Koehn’s sentencing.